daanville/Chinese_Offline_Interpreter/README.md

 # Chinese-Offline-Interpreter

-Chinese Offline Interpreter is a live Chinese to English interpreter, utilizing an open source Chinese-English dictionary (cedict library) to provide real-time translations.
+Chinese Offline Interpreter is a live Chinese to English interpreter, utilizing an open source Chinese-English dictionary (cedict library) to provide real-time character per character translations, and showing them in its tkinter GUI.
 The interpreter will update with every keystroke in the input field.
-The entire project is completely offline and uses no online services.
-Please note that it does not translate whole sentences, instead it only give character by character translations.
-The project's GUI is built using the tkinter library in python.
-The pdf Creator can also be used standalone (via commandline).
+The project is completely offline, using no online services.
+Please note that it does not translate whole sentences, but each character individually.

+The Interpreter can be used to create a pdf of the written text, including the Chinese text and its corresponding pinyin.
+The pdf Creator can also be used standalone - see "How to Use the pdfCreator standalone via commandline" below.

-This application is intended to be used either in Chinese lessons, or as a tool for Chinese learners to quickly grasp pronounciation / meaning of a Chinese text.
+This application is intended to be an educational tool used either in Chinese lessons, or as by Chinese learners to quickly grasp pronounciation / meaning of any given Chinese text.

 ## Features